 Ideally, your website should be optimized when it is being built.
 This will result in the least amount of work for you and will maximize your visibility from your first launch.
 Postponing your optimization efforts will mean that you will have to go through the process at a later date, resulting in lost time and money.
 Since Google might also take anywhere from a few days to a few weeks to ‘reread’ your site, it might also be a while before your changes are noticed, resulting in prolonged periods of lower ranks and less visibility.
 Optimizing your site from the beginning avoids this potential problem.

-What technical aspects of optimization should I think about as I build my website?
+What should I think about as I build my website?

 As you build your site, focusing on optimization can help you create a successful web page that is ready to perform from the moment you launch it.
 Remember that SEO is an ongoing project, and will continue to require modifications and adjustments as algorithms, customers and best practices change (link to project page on site redesign).
 Keeping these ideas in mind, however, will get you started on the important path of ranking well and reaching customers.